GraphicsBlast

 Likewise we use the -L flag in the same way to pass in the folders where the libraries can be found, and this time store it in the LINKER_DIRS variable.

 Just the paths of the libraries is not enough though, so in the LIBRARIES variable we explicitly state the name of the libraries we want our code to be linked against - this time using a lower-case -l flag.
-We start by including the MinGW runtime library - a necessity of the compiler.
-This is then followed by the SDL library, OpenGL itself, and then finally and finally to GLEW.
+We start by including the MinGW run-time library - a necessity of the compiler.
+This is then followed by the SDL library, OpenGL itself, and then finally to GLEW.

 Cleaning Up